What is a workshop?

 Define the Objectives

 Before you start planning your workshop, clearly identify the objectives you want to achieve.
-What results do you hope to achieve?
-What skills or knowledge do you want to pass on to the participants?
+What results do you hope to accomplish by the end of the day?
+What skills or knowledge do you want participants to come away with?
+Knowing this will guide the entire planning process and allow you to add the most relevant content and methods.

 Identify the Target Audience